Exploring FHA/VA/USDA Mortgages

 What is the difference between a Conventional, FHA, USDA and VA Loan?

 Conventional loans are not insured or guaranteed by the federal government, making them distinct from FHA/VA/USDA mortgages.
 This implies that if you default on your loan, there are no federal guarantees to protect the lender.
 Therefore, if you make less than a 20% down payment on the property, you’re required to pay for Private Mortgage Insurance (PMI) when you secure a conventional loan.
 PMI protects the lender, ensuring they are paid in full in case you default on the loan.
 Typically, conventional loans come with fewer fees, resulting in lower costs for borrowers.

 FHA & USDA Loans

-A VA loan is a loan guaranteed by the Veterans Administration (VA).
-This type of loan is only available to certain borrowers through VA-approved lenders.
-(The guarantee means that the lender is protected against loss if the borrower fails to repay the loan.)
+VA loans, guaranteed by the Veterans Administration (VA), stand as a unique type of home financing.
+These loans are only available to certain borrowers through VA-approved lenders.
+The guarantee from the VA implies that the lender is protected against loss if the borrower fails to repay the loan.